Last Updated on November 9, 2022

 37. Labrador Retriever and Yorkie mix (AKA Lab Yorkie)

 Lab Yorkies are a mix between, you guessed it, Labrador Retrievers and Yorkies.

 You never know exactly what you’re going to get when crossing two breeds as different as this, but it’s safe to say that your pooch will likely be smart, outgoing, and very friendly.

 It is also possible that your Lab Yorkie mix will have moderate-to-high exercise needs and make great family companions.
 This mix should get along well with both kids and other dogs.

-This cross between the Silkshire and Yorkshire Terriers is an intelligent, alert, and energetic breed.
-They do not get along well with small children and need regular grooming to keep their long and silky coat healthy.
+Silkshire Terrier is a cross between the Silkshire and Yorkshire Terrier.
+It’s an intelligent, alert, and energetic breed.
+They do not get along well with small children and need regular grooming to keep their long and silky coats healthy.

 Despite being energetic, this breed actually has low exercise requirements.
 A good indoor play session can suffice.